Why Assessment Needs to be

 Dr. Maddy’s Clinical Philosophy

-When Wilderness Therapy was just developing, the basic idea was to take people who were struggling into the wilderness to help them heal.
-While the elements of wilderness naturally do aid in neuroplastic healing of the brain, being more intentional in facilitating that process increases positive and lasting change.
+As a psychologist, I know how important it is to understand a client’s history and therapeutic needs in order to make the best use of the time we have together in treatment.
+Being in nature with a group of peers and staff can be a way to facilitate both assessment and treatment.
+When I started using the outdoors to help in healing, the basic idea was to take people who were struggling into nature, the outdoors, in order to help them be more present and grounded.
+While moving and enjoying the beauty of nature naturally aids the brain in neuroplastic healing, being more intentional in facilitating that process increases positive and lasting change.
 Using a medical metaphor, when you are ill and come in to see your doctor for help, she doesn’t just throw a bunch of treatments or medicines at you, hoping one of them will help.
 That just wouldn’t make sense.

-When I was developing my conceptualization of Wilderness Therapy in 1988, as a psychologist, I knew how much time and effort can be saved in treatment if we have an accurate understanding of the client, their family background, their history, and current objective testing to formulate accurate diagnoses and treatment issues.
+When I was developing my conceptualization of using the outdoors as an active healing element in 1988, as a psychologist, I knew how much time and effort can be saved in treatment if we have an accurate understanding of the client, their family background, their history, and current objective testing to formulate accurate diagnoses and treatment issues.
 With this crucial information, a treatment plan can be designed for the individual needs of the client.
 I administered psychological evaluations to all our clients, and we used the information to dig deeper into the needs of each client and chart the course for their treatment.

-This clinical approach became the standard for Wilderness Therapy and began to move the field from helpful excursions in the outback to the research-supported, effective treatment option it is today.
+This clinical approach became the standard for outdoor, nature-based therapy and began to move the field from helpful excursions in the outback to the research-supported, effective treatment option it is today.
 As the field developed, we found that not every client needed a full psychological evaluation, but many did.
 Many clients are misdiagnosed, or come in with a plethora of labels that may or may not fit.
 For example, severe substance abuse clients are actually struggling with undisclosed trauma and must have a more in depth assessment in order to get the help they need.
+So assessment is essential in the process of treatment.

 legacy outdoor adventures theraputic assessment 2